-She endured years of ear pain from molar tooth before going to the dentist
+How a debilitating fear of dentists led to years of ear pain

-SINGAPORE – Many people dislike going to the dentist, but for some, it can be a debilitating anxiety and phobia.
+SINGAPORE – Many people dislike going to the dentist, but for some, it can be a debilitating anxiety or phobia.

 When Ms Katherinne Kuan was about 11 years old, her mother took her to the dentist to fix her lower jaw, which protruded outwards.

-SINGAPORE – Many people dislike going to the dentist, but for some, it can be a debilitating anxiety and phobia.
+SINGAPORE – Many people dislike going to the dentist, but for some, it can be a debilitating anxiety or phobia.

 When Ms Katherinne Kuan was about 11 years old, her mother took her to the dentist to fix her lower jaw, which protruded outwards.